 Shrove Tuesday, or Mardi Gras, is known in Pennsylvania Dutch Country as FASTNACHT DAY.
-What I remember from my youth was my Grandma Losch deep-frying dozens of fastnachts, or doughnuts, that are truly without equal.
+What I remember from my youth was my Grandma Losch deep-frying dozens of fastnachts, or doughnuts, that were truly without equal.
+People just knew to stop by her place on the day before Ash Wednesday to enjoy a homemade bit of sugary doughy goodness.

-History holds that among other traditions, making fastnachts, or doughnuts, was a way to use up the last of the lard or sweets in the house before embarking upon Lent, the Christian season of purification and self-denial.
+History holds that making fastnachts, or doughnuts, was a way to use up the last of the lard or sweets in the house before embarking upon Lent, the Christian season of purification and self-denial.
+See also, beignets, or any number of church-sponsored pancake suppers on the last night before Ash Wednesday.

 1 package active dry yeast